- tramadol hydrochloride

 Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.

 Slow metaboliser status for CYP3A4 and/or CYP2D6 may present a risk for tramadol toxicity (see section 5.2 Pharmacokinetic properties).

 Convulsions have been reported in patients receiving tramadol at the recommended dose levels.
 The risk may be increased when doses of tramadol exceed the recommended upper daily dose limit (400 mg).

 In addition, tramadol may increase the seizure risk in patients taking other medicinal products that lowers the seizure threshold (see section 4.5).
 Patients with epilepsy or those susceptible to seizures should be only treated with tramadol if there are compelling circumstances.

 At therapeutic doses, tramadol has the potential to cause withdrawal symptoms.
 Cases of dependence and abuse have been reported rarely.

 At therapeutic doses withdrawal symptoms have been reported at a reporting frequency of 1 in 8,000.
 Reports of abuse and dependence have been less frequent.
 Because of this potential the clinical need for continued analgesic treatment should be reviewed regularly.

+Tramadol has a low dependence potential.
+On long-term use tolerance, psychic and physical dependence may develop.
 In patients with a tendency to drug abuse or dependence, treatment should be for short periods and under strict medical supervision.